chiwoojo/halwayHack/README.md

 Visit our live site at http://development.adventure-game.divshot.io/

 This project was built with HTML, CSS, JavaScript, jQuery, and Bootstrap.
+The site is fully responsive and mobile friendly :)

 ## Team